hamsando/node-red-contrib-stoptimer-varidelay/README.md

 case where Reporting is set to None, the milliseconds are not displayed or provided on the 3rd output as it wouldn't make sense based on the available reporting rates.

+__Resume timer on deploy/restart__
+This option is "DISABLED" by default.
+If you "ENABLE" it (check the checkbox) then if the stoptimer is running and you re-Deploy the flow, or restart Node-RED, then the timer will automatically restart itself where it should be.
+What does that mean?
+A couple of examples will help here.
+* If you had a 10 minute stoptimer running, with 6 minutes elapsed (ie: 4 minutes left) and you hit Deploy, normally the stoptimer would no longer be running, but if you have this feature enabled, the timer will continue running from the 6 minute mark (ie: counting down 4 more minutes and then trigger).
+* If you had a 10 minute stoptimer running, with 6 minutes elapsed (ie: 4 minutes left) and you <i>stopped</i> Node-RED for 2 minutes and then restarted it, normally the stoptimer would no longer be running, but if you have this feature enabled, the timer will continue running from the 8 minute mark (6 minutes from the original run + 2 minutes of Node-RED downtime) -- counting down 2 more minutes and then trigger.
+* **Special Case** If on restart or re-Deploy, there is less than 3 seconds remaining on the stoptimer (or if the stoptimer should have elapsed already) then the stoptimer is set to a random amount between 3 and 8 seconds.
+This helps to ensure than anything else that needs to initialize before the stoptimer triggers, has a chance to initialize, it also helps so that if you happen to have a lot of timers, they don't all trigger at once and flood unsuspecting nodes/devices.

 __Release Notes__
 0.0.1
 - Initial Release